jadolg/klum/README.md

 ### Upload kubeconfig to GitHub secrets

 In order to upload Kubeconfigs to GitHub you need to start klum with a valid GitHub token `--github-token` and add the following `sync` settings to your User.
+You can create repository scoped secrets and environment scoped secrets if you specify an `environment`.

 ```yaml
 kind: User